headsnet/codeception-extras/doc/wait-after-test.md

 # Wait After Test

+Automatically apply a delay after each test.

+#### Use Case

+You have a page which performs various AJAX requests on page load.

+When running an acceptance test on this page, Codeception removes/replaces the database before all the AJAX calls have completed.
+The test then fails.

-Apply a small delay after each test.
-This permits any late loading Javascript that performs AJAX requests to the backend to still have a database file to access.
+Introducing a delay after each test gives the AJAX calls time to complete before the database is replaced for the next test.

-Without this delay, the Codeception DB cleanup routine cleans up the database and the HTTP request errors due to a missing or reset database.

 ## Usage